Ditectrev/Automation-Tools-for-Courses/Test_README.md

 - [ ] The lowest SLA associated to the application, which is 99.95 percent.
 - [ ] The highest SLA associated to the application, which is 99.99 percent.
 - [ ] The difference between the two SLAs, which is 0.05 percent.

-### You need to identify which blades in the Azure portal must be used to perform the following tasks:– View security recommendations. – Monitor the health of Azure services. – Browse available virtual machine images.
-Which blade should you identify for each task?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Monitor the health of Azure services:

-- [x] Monitor.
-- [ ] Subscriptions.
-- [ ] Marketplace.
-- [ ] Advisor.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: Browse available virtual machine images:

-- [ ] Monitor.
-- [ ] Subscriptions.
-- [x] Marketplace.
-- [ ] Advisor.

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
-Hot Area: View security recommendations:

-- [ ] Advisor.
-- [ ] Subscriptions.
-- [ ] Marketplace.
-- [x] Advisor.

 ### For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point.
 Hot Area: To achieve a hybrid cloud model, a company must always migrate from a private cloud model